kkoomen/uva-ahs-lesrooster/README.md

 ```
 .
 ├── main.py             # main file to be run
 ├── data                # contains all data files
 ├── code                # the main codebase
+│   ├── algorithms      # contains different algorithms
+│   ├── entities        # contains all entity classes
+│   └── utils           # utility and helper functions
 ├── out                 # any generated output file will be put here
 └── docs                # contains the documented process of this project
 ```

 # Tests